socketsupply/socket/README.md

 # SYNOPSIS

-Build and package fast, light-weight web-based UIs with any backend.
+A minimalist framework for building and packaging light and fast, UIs that can run any arbitrary backend process.

 # HIGHLIGHTS